ArwaaLabs/XInvoice/replit.md

 A professional invoice generation web application built with React, Express, and PostgreSQL.
 The system enables users to create, manage, and export invoices with multi-currency support, customizable branding, and PDF generation capabilities.
 Features Google authentication via Replit Auth for secure user access.
 The application follows a Linear-inspired minimalist design approach with Stripe's dashboard sophistication, emphasizing clarity and professionalism.

-**Latest Updates (October 14, 2025)**
+**Latest Updates (October 15, 2025)**
+- ✅ **Multi-Provider OAuth**: Direct authentication with Google, GitHub, and LinkedIn (not via Replit Auth)
+- ✅ **Google OAuth**: passport-google-oauth20 with email/profile scopes
+- ✅ **GitHub OAuth**: passport-github2 with user:email scope
-- ✅ **Google Authentication**: Implemented Replit Auth with OpenID Connect (supports Google, GitHub, email/password)
+- ✅ **LinkedIn OAuth**: passport-linkedin-oauth2 with OpenID Connect (openid, profile, email scopes)
 - ✅ **PostgreSQL Database**: Migrated from in-memory to PostgreSQL with Drizzle ORM for persistent storage
 - ✅ **User Data Isolation**: All clients, invoices, and settings are user-specific with foreign key constraints
-- ✅ **Session Management**: PostgreSQL-backed sessions with automatic token refresh
+- ✅ **Session Management**: PostgreSQL-backed sessions with 30-day expiration
-- ✅ **Landing Page**: Professional landing page for unauthenticated users with login flow
+- ✅ **Landing Page**: Professional landing page with three OAuth provider buttons
 - ✅ **Protected Routes**: All API endpoints require authentication with isAuthenticated middleware
 - ✅ Multi-currency support with proper currency grouping and display
 - ✅ PDF generation for invoice downloads
 - ✅ Professional dashboard with real-time metrics
-- ✅ Date validation using z.coerce.date() for flexible API inputs
+- ✅ Settings page with template persistence, logo upload, and color picker

 ## User Preferences